 Power of Literature #

-Appropriated and adapted and from Wonderworks by Angus Fletcher 2021
+Appropriated and adapted and from Wonderworks by Angus Fletcher, 2021

 Language is just one way of expressing our sorrows, loneliness, anxieties, trauma, hope, joy, love and tranquility.
 Cave paintings, re-enactments, music and other artistic creations attempt to record events for posterity.

 “The pen is mightier than the sword” but “Is a word processor more powerful than a nuclear warhead?”